Liu Bei's takeover of Yi Province: Early Success (January or February 213–April or May 213)

 While Liu Bei led his army deeper into Yi province, Huo Jun was left in charge of the defence of Jiameng pass; a strategic point between Liu Zhang and Zhang Lu's territories.
-Zhang Lu wanted to use this opportunity to conquer Jiameng and had Yang Bo (楊帛) sent to deceive Huo Jun into opening the gate however Huo Jun saw through this and told him that they could take his head; never the fortress.
-Yang Bo could only withdrew his troops.
-After this, Liu Zhang's generals Fu Jin (扶禁), Xiang Cun (向存) and others led an army of more than 10 000 soldiers and attacked his position.
-Even if he only disposed of just a few hundred men; Huo Jun stalwart defence allowed him to resist their assault.
+Zhang Lu wanted to use this opportunity to conquer Jiameng and sent Yang Bo (楊帛) to deceive Huo Jun into opening the gate, but Huo Jun saw through this and told him that although they could take his head, they could never have never the fortress.
+Yang Bo could only withdraw his troops.
+After this, Liu Zhang's generals Fu Jin (扶禁), Xiang Cun (向存) and others led an army of more than 10 000 soldiers to attack his position.
+Even though he only commanded just a few hundred men, Huo Jun mounted a stalwart defence and resisted their assault.
 After a siege that lasted one year, discipline within Liu Zhang's army was low.
 Huo Jun used this opportunity and selected his best soldiers to lead a sortie; he inflicted them a heavy defeat beheading Xiang Cun during the battle.

-Defence of Luo County
+Defence of Luo Castle (April or May 213–April or May 214)

 Liu Zhang's eldest son, Liu Xun (劉循), took command of the remnants and retreated to Luo County (雒縣; north of present-day Guanghan, Sichuan) to join forces with Zhang Ren.
-Zhang Ren, attempted to break the siege by leading his men onto the Wild Goose Bridge and charging Liu Bei's forces, but he was defeated and captured.
+They barricaded the entrance to the castle, therefore Liu Bei led his army and surrounded them.
+Zhang Ren attempted to break the siege by leading his men onto the Wild Goose Bridge and charging Liu Bei's forces, but he was defeated and captured.
 His loyalty and bravery were well known, so Liu Bei ordered his army to force the captive into submission.
 However, Zhang Ren said, "A loyal subject will never serve two masters!"
 Liu Bei lamented his determination and had him executed.
-While they besieged Luo county, Fa Zheng wrote to Liu Zhang a letter to convince him to surrender however it Liu Zhang ignored it.
-Liu Bei ordered his troops to surround Luo County and sent his adviser Pang Tong to lead a major assault on the castle.
-However, the defenders fought back with projectiles and Pang Tong was killed by a stray arrow.
+While they besieged Luo county, Fa Zheng wrote a letter to Liu Zhang to convince him to surrender, but Liu Zhang ignored it.
+Liu Bei sent his adviser Pang Tong to lead a major assault on Luo castle, but the defenders fought back with projectiles and Pang Tong was killed by a stray arrow.